UrbanPistek/projects-monorepo/ml-onnx/articles/a1_tuning_and_onnx.md

 ### Model Selection & Data Preparation

 So why tuning a existing model here?
 The biggest reasons is efficiency - both in terms of cost and time in addition to getting faster convergence.
 By taking a more general existing model its weights are already adjusted to a point where it has a strong foundational knowledge in that general task.
 So tuning it requires much less training time to have adjust to your specific task.
-There are cases where training from sratch makes more sense, however I do think in a lot of senarios fine tuning just makes a lot of sense, and can give you great results with much less effort - overall more efficient.
+There are cases where training from scratch makes more sense, however I do think in a lot of scenarios fine tuning just makes a lot of sense, and can give you great results with much less effort - overall more efficient.

 > [Introduction to Fine-Tuning in Machine Learning](https://www.oracle.com/ca-en/artificial-intelligence/fine-tuning/)

 So we've selected a image dataset to use for this example and the general problem we are trying to address here is a classification task.
-So we'll want to select a image classification foundation model to use for our base, from [PyTorch Vision](https://docs.pytorch.org/vision/main/models.html), there are quite a few models to select from for this problem.
-Naturally, from the table there are so many models to choose from I was not sure what I wanted to select - model selection can be very nuanced but for this sample, I wanted to use a rough critieria to select something decent.
+So we'll want to select a image classification foundation model to use for our base, from [PyTorch Vision](https://docs.PyTorch.org/vision/main/models.html), there are quite a few models to select from for this problem.
+Naturally, from the table there are so many models to choose from I was not sure what I wanted to select - model selection can be very nuanced but for this sample, I wanted to use a rough criteria to select something decent.

-I started by using some basic web-scraping to pull the table for image classification pre-trained models from [here](https://docs.pytorch.org/vision/main/models.html#table-of-all-available-classification-weights) - if you wish to see how I did this see this Article [Visual Compairsons of PyTorch Pre-trained Models: Resnet, DeepLabV3, MViT & Others](https://medium.com/@urban.pistek/visual-compairsons-of-pytorch-pre-trained-models-resnet-deeplabv3-mvit-others-5f833606776a) I made outlining all the comparisons, methods and links to the raw data used to make all the visuals.
+I started by using some basic web-scraping to pull the table for image classification pre-trained models from [here](https://docs.PyTorch.org/vision/main/models.html#table-of-all-available-classification-weights) - if you wish to see how I did this see this Article [Visual Compairsons of PyTorch Pre-trained Models: Resnet, DeepLabV3, MViT & Others](https://medium.com/@urban.pistek/visual-compairsons-of-PyTorch-pre-trained-models-resnet-deeplabv3-mvit-others-5f833606776a) I made outlining all the comparisons, methods and links to the raw data used to make all the visuals.
 From this article I am going to reference one image I made to show how I chose a model to fine-tune.

 ![Image_Classification_Models_(IMAGENET1K_V1)_Params_(M)_v_Acc@1](./media/Image_Classification_Models_(IMAGENET1K_V1)_Params_(M)_v_Acc@1.png)

 Using this, and also comparing the accuracy to the floating point operations, I chose a model that had a higher accuracy then most but still did not skew too high for the number of model parameters and GFLOPS - balancing accuracy and performance.
-I also chose a low params model to prototype and build with as I was initially testing things out to be able to execute the runtime quickly as I was verifying things while developing.
+I also chose a lower parameter model to prototype and build with as I was initially testing things out to be able to execute the runtime quickly as I was verifying things while developing.

 To start, I used the following models to fine tune: